 Google Storage V2 Cluster Binary Provider

-This is the setting used for Google Cloud Storage using the filestore using the Google native client. when configuring filestore sharding for an HA cluster.
+This is the setting used for Google Cloud Storage when configuring filestore sharding for an HA cluster using the Google native client.
 It is based on the sharding and dynamic provider logic that synchronizes the cluster-file-system.

 When using the cluster-google-storage-v2 template*,* data is temporarily stored on the file system of each node using the Eventual Binary Provider, and is then passed on to your Google storage for persistent storage.